-February 20, 2018: We photograph Santiago, the capital of Cuba's southeastern Santiago de Cuba Province, facing a bay off the Caribbean Sea.
-It's known for colonial architecture and revolutionary history.
-We have a sunrise photo shoot through downtown Santiago de Cuba.
-After breakfast we'll visit the Bacardi Museum.
+March 16, 2020: Sunrise photo shoot through downtown Santiago de Cuba.
+Visit the Bacardi Museum.
 Completed in 1927, It currently has three exhibition rooms dedicated to archaeology, Cuban history, and art from Santiago, Cuba, as well as Europe.
-We visit the Moncada Barracks, where the first armed assault of the Revolution took place, led by Fidel Castro.
+After, we willvisit the Moncada Barracks, where the first armed assault of the Revolution took place, led by Fidel Castro.
 Despite the defeat, once in power Fidel converted the Barracks into a school and established part of the building as the 26 of July Historical Museum.
-In the afternoon we will visit and photograph Santiago’s most famous landmark, Santa Ifigenia Cemetery.
-We will receive a tour from Cemetery staff followed by an interactive discussion.
-We end the afternoon by photographing Castillo de San Pedro de la Roca, also known as El Morro Fortress at the Bay of Santiago.
-Built in 1638 to defend against foreign attacks and piracy, the fortress has since then served as a prison and auxiliary bastion bearing proof of its long history with authentic war memorabilia and the original wooden crucifix from the 16th century.
-We'll shoot sunset and then have dinner at El Morro restaurant.

-February 21, 2018: We’ll have a sunrise shoot, breakfast and then depart for Camaguey, a beautiful colonial city in the center of the island.
-Visit to the Basilica del Cobre, located northwest of Santiago.
+March 17, 2020: Check-out and depart for Camaguey, a beautiful colonial city in the center of the island.
+Visit the Basilica del Cobre, located northwest of Santiago.
 Built in 1926, this is the only Basilica on the island and is considered the most sacred place in Cuba for both Catholics and those that practice Santeria.
 This shrine houses the important statue of the Virgin of Charity, Caridad del Cobre, the named patron saint of the island.
 It is this Basilica that the Pope visited this spring on the 300th anniversary of the Saint.
 We will learn about the history of the Basilica within the context of Cuban religious history.
 On the way, visit Bayamo, the capital city of the Granma Province of Cuba, and one of the most important historic cities in Cuba.
 Walking tour of Bayamo’s historic center followed by lunch at Paladar San Carlos.

-We continue on to Camaguey, arriving late in the afternoon.
-We’ll check in to our B&Bs, known as “casas particulares,” or “private homes.”
+Arrive to Camaguey.
+Check-in at bed and breakfasts, known as “casas particulares,” or “private homes.”
 Since the 1990s Cuban families have been permitted to rent rooms out of their family homes to foreigners.
 Featuring comfortable accommodations and ample privacy, it’s a great way to interact with everyday Cubans.
-After settling in, we’ll have dinner served by our host families.
-This is an amazing experience that you will never forget!
+Enjoy a home-cooked meal provided by your hosts.

-February 23, 2018: Trinida sunrise photo shoot.
-Walk to the highest point of the city to shoot the sun rising over the bell towers and colonial homes of historic Trinidad.
-We’ll have breakfast back at Casa Lola in our private courtyard, and have a discussion with Nancy Benítez, a local architect, historian and restoration specialist.
+March 19, 2020: Walk to the highest point of the city to shoot the sun rising over the bell towers and colonial homes of historic Trinidad.
+Breakfast and discussion with Nancy Benítez, a local architect, historian and restoration specialist.
 Ms.Benitez will provide an overview of the city’s history from an architectural, economic and infrastructural point of view.
 Walking Tour of the Historic Center of the city with Nancy Benítez.
 Visit to historic houses in the Trinidad area.
-Families will allow us throughout the homes, where we can snap photos of a number of antiques from the 1950s and well beyond.
-We’ll have lunch at Paladar San Jose.
+Pizzas and light bar fare at Paladar San Jose.
+Reservation in the private room, where we'll do a critique and image review.
 Late afternoon and evening free.
 Photo walk to catch the sunset.

-February 24, 2018: We head to the nearby Playa Ancon for a sunrise photo shoot.
+March 20, 2020: Head to the nearby Playa Ancon for a sunrise photo shoot.
 Tour of the Casilda port and town, ideally located and protected by the long arm of the Ancon peninsula, it was one of the busiest ports of the island in the 19th century when thousands of slaves were brought from Africa along with furniture, porcelain and building materials from Spain.
-Visit to the archeological site San Isidro de los Destiladeros, near the city of Trinidad, which was a typical sugar plantation, operated with slave labor in the late 18th and early 19th centuries.
-Remnants of this thriving and historically under-appreciated industrial heritage survive: an impressive owner's house, three-story tower, cistern, main sugar factory, ancillary buildings, and dikes.
+Visit to the archeological site San Isidro de los Destiladeros, near the city of Trinidad, it was a typical sugar plantation, operated with slave labor in the late 18th and early 19th centuries.
+Remnants of this thriving and historically underappreciated industrial heritage survive: an impressive owner's house, three-story tower, cistern, main sugar factory, ancillary buildings, and dikes.
 Almost all are in ruins or in imminent danger of collapse.
-Lunch at Los Conspiradores paladar, located at the foot of the main plaza and the lively Casa de la Musica.
-Afternoon and evening free to enjoy the beautiful city.
+Lunch at Real Café Restaurant, located on Calle Real del Jigue.
+Afternoon and evening free to enjoy the beautiful city and/or the beach.

-February 25, 2018: We’ll get up early again and photography Trinidad as it comes alive for the day.
-After breakfast, we have a day trip to Topes de Collantes in the Sierra Escambray rainforest, also known as the National Park of Guanayara.
-We will have a guided hike through the mountain, learn about the flora and fauna and take photos at a gorgeous waterfall and inside a cave.
+March 21, 2020: Day trip to Topes de Collantes in the Sierra Escambray rainforest, also known as the National Park of Guanayara.
+We will have a guided hike through the mountain, learn about the flora and fauna, and take photos at a gorgeous waterfall and inside a cave.
 We will also stop at a natural fresh-water pool for swimming, enjoy lunch at a local restaurant and visit a coffee plantation and museum.
-Tonight we have dinner at Casa Lola.
+Trinidad farewell dinner at Casa Lola.
 We will enjoy a private performance by a local musical group.

-February 26, 2018: One final morning shoot in Trinidad, then breakfast, and we will check out and depart for Havana, a bustling city and the capital of Cuba.
-We visit to Cienfuegos on the way, one of the country’s oldest and most beautiful cities, which is located approximately three and a half hours from Havana.
+March 22, 2020: Check-out and depart for Havana, a bustling city and the capital of Cuba.
+Visit to Cienfuegos on the way, one of the country’s oldest and most beautiful cities, which is located approximately three and a half hours from Havana.
 Photo Walk of Cienfuegos with Omar Valenti who will show us the ins and outs of this beautiful port city.
 Lunch at El Lagarto.
 With views and breezes from the bay of Cienfuegos, the location of El Lagarto is unbeatable.
-Later in the day we arrive in Havana and check in to the Hotel Parque Central, Trip Advisor’s selection as the best hotel in Havana.
+Check-in at the Hotel Parque Central, Trip Advisor’s selection as the best hotel in Havana.
 Located onthe corner of Central Park and along Prado Boulevard, the hotel is just steps from the Capitol building, the Great Theatre and the famous Obispo Street.
-We’ll dine at café Laurent, a paladar located in the beautiful Vedado District.
-Blocks from the Hotel Nacional, this penthouse apartment was converted into a lovely rooftop restaurant.
-Fun street shooting after dinner!
+Welcome dinner at El Del Frente, one of the coolest restaurants in town, it is located on a spacious rooftop terrace/bar surrounded by Old Havana’s historic architecture.